Sumitra Badrinathan

 Photograph

-I am an assistant professor of political science at American University's School of International Service.
-In 2021-22 I was a postdoc fellow at the University of Oxford's Reuters Institute.
-I received a Ph.D. in Political Science from the University of Pennsylvania in May 2021.
+Welcome!
+I am an assistant professor of political science at the department of Politics, Governance, and Economics at American University's School of International Service.
+Before joining AU, I was a postdoc fellow at the University of Oxford's Reuters Institute.
+I earned my Ph.D. in Political Science from the University of Pennsylvania in 2021.

-My work has appeared in academic journals such as the American Political Science Review as well as popular press such as The Washington Post.
+My work has has been published in academic journals such as the American Political Science Review (x2) and PS: Political Science and Politics as well as popular press such as The Washington Post.
+It has also been featured on podcasts such as Scope Conditions and Grand Tamasha, as well as Indian media outlets like The Hindu, Scroll, and Hindustan Times.

 American University